nuthanc/django_my_blog/README.md

 * Update urls.py of app with the re_path of primary key and render PostDetailView
 * Create PostDetailView in views.py and give the model and the template

-* Next steps: Create Post and Update Post
+* Next steps: Need to create post form